 Professors take small groups of students on trips abroad during Penn State Beaver's annual Spring Break.
-Some past destinations have included Italy, Greece, Spain, Turkey, Germany, Singapore, and Trinidad and Tobago.
+Some past destinations have included Ireland, Italy, Greece, Spain, Turkey, Germany, Singapore, and Trinidad and Tobago.

 Dr. Talha Harcar, associate professor of business and a native of Turkey, has taken students to Istanbul to explore the inner workings of international businesses.
 Students have also attended lectures on international business at the University of Istanbul.